zepinglee/citeproc-js/README.rst

     ``git``
-        A GitHub clone is needed to clone the code repository.
+        Needed to fetch a clone of the ``citeproc-js`` repository on GitHub.
     ``node.js``
         Any recent-ish version should work.
 Version 7 is used for automated testing.
     ``mocha``